OuttieDev/outtie-web/README.md

 yarn add outtie-web
 ```

-#### For script-based initialization or use in no-code sites, you can add our sdk script to the root of your wenbsite:
+#### For script-based initialization or use in no-code sites, you can add our SDK script to the root of your wenbsite:

 ```html
 <script